-- 1. A student has the right to cancel his or her agreement for a program of instruction and receive a full refund through attendance at the first-class session, or the seventh calendar day after enrollment, whichever is later. - 2.
-After the end of the cancellation period, you also have the right to stop school at any time; and you have the right to receive a pro-rata refund if you have completed sixty (60) percent or less of the program.
-Changes to programs, i.e., Drops and/or adds, can only be made during the first 7 calendar days of the program. - 3.
-Cancellation may occur when the student provides a written notice of cancellation to the financial aid representative or Academy Director at the following addresses: Bellus Academy, 970 Broadway, Suite 110, Chula Vista, CA 91911; or Bellus Academy, 1073 E. Main Street, El Cajon, CA 92021.
+- 1. A student has the right to cancel his or her agreement for a program of instruction and receive a full refund through attendance at the first-class session, or the seventh calendar day after enrollment, whichever is later. - After the end of the cancellation period, you also have the right to stop school at any time; and you have the right to receive a pro-rata refund if you have completed sixty (60) percent or less of the program.
+Changes to programs, i.e., Drops and/or adds, can only be made during the first 7 calendar days of the program. - Cancellation may occur when the student provides a written notice of cancellation to the financial aid representative or Academy Director at the following addresses: Bellus Academy, 970 Broadway, Suite 110, Chula Vista, CA 91911; or Bellus Academy, 1073 E. Main Street, El Cajon, CA 92021.
 This can be done by mail, FAX, email or by hand delivery. - 4.
 The cancellation date will be determined by the postmark on written notification, or the date said information is delivered to the academy in person. - 5.
 The written notice of cancellation need not take any particular form and however expressed, it is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement. - 6.
 If the Enrollment Agreement is cancelled, within 45 days after the notice of cancellation is received, the academy will refund the student any money he/she paid, less any deduction for equipment that the student has received and signed for.
-REMEMBER THAT YOU MUST CANCEL IN WRITING.
-You do not have the right to cancel by telephoning the academy or by not coming to class.
+PEMEMPER THAT YOURNUST CANCEL IN WRITING.
+You do not have the right to cancel by telephoning the academy or by not coming to academy or by not coming to academy or by not coming to academy.